sakshamsharma/acehack/posts/2016-12-21-internsaga.md

 author: Saksham Sharma
 ------

 So, after months of worrying, I had finally landed an internship position at Google Seattle, in the team of my choice.
-But before I could stop being lazy and sign the offer letter, something happened which made every remaining day of that offer letter an exercise in surviving confusion.
+But before I could stop being lazy and sign the offer letter, something happened <!--more--> which made every remaining day of that offer letter an exercise in surviving confusion.
 But before that, let's go to the start.

 Disclaimer: